Almine2/Al_OBSCustomRotationFilter/README.md

 Custom rotation filter for OBS

 This filter can rotate "source" around XYZ axis.<br>
-Also let you change projection direction.
+Also let you change projection direction. <br>

+Not so great. still has problems.

 ## Installation